qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 python Speech_Summarizer/speech_analyzer_with_gradio.py
 ```

-You should see a UI as shown below.
+Open up a browser and access the url which the Gradio service is running on and you should see a UI as shown below.
 To test out, please upload the provided audio file.

 ![SampleTranscriptionandSummaryUI](images/SampleTranscriptionandSummaryUI.png)